Programs and Services

 Mock interviews require advanced preparation from Career Center staff and employers to review documents and decide questions.
 Cancellations must be received at least 48 hours before the scheduled appointment time.
 Students must write an apology and explanation email to the interviewer and must carbon copy the Career Center (email@example.com) in the email if they cancel a scheduled mock interview with less than 48 hours notice or they do not show on the day of the mock interview.
 The student will not be allowed to reschedule until this email is received.
 This information will be submitted to the professor, which could affect the student's grade or participation points at the professor's discretion.

-We recommend attending the Incredible Resumes and Cover Letters workshop and/or referencing the Write Your Resume article in the Job Search Guide prior to drafting a resume.
-Submit your resume to us by email at firstname.lastname@example.org you will receive detailed feedback.
-Other options include coming to a Resume Clinic or daily Quick Questions hours.
+We recommend attending a Resumes and Cover Letters workshop and/or referencing the Write Your Resume article in the Job Search Guide prior to drafting a resume.
+Come to Quick Question hours or submit your resume to us by email at firstname.lastname@example.org to receive feedback.

 Walk-in hours are for resume and cover letter critiques and for any questions that might take us 10 minutes or less to answer for you.
 First-come, first-served in the Career Resource Library.